My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 Engagement shoot: Shopping for a ring :) (Edinburgh City)

 Shopping for a ring.
-(Or rather, pretending to be. ;) We passed by this array of small shops and Joanna immediately saw a photo-moment right here.
+(Or pretending to be. ;) We passed by this array of small shops and Joanna immediately saw a photo-moment right here.
 She’s awesome!!)

 Engagement shoot: Hanging out at a cafe